CivicActions/ssp-toolkit/docs/ssp.md

 ### CA-6: Security Authorization

-> The organization:
->   a.
-Assigns a senior-level executive or manager as the authorizing official
-> for the information system;
->   b.
-Ensures that the authorizing official authorizes the information system
-> for processing before commencing operations; and
->   c.
-Updates the security authorization [Assignment: organization-defined frequency].

 ##### LINCS

 The LINCS Technology Project follows the Department of Education, Office of the Chief Information Officer, Handbook for Information Assurance Security Policy, Information Assurance Program (Handbook OCIO-01) and U. S. Department of Education Information Technology Security, Handbook for Information Technology Security, Certification and Accreditation Procedures (Handbook OCIO-05) procedures.
 The LINCS Technology Project system received its first three-year security accreditation on March 3, 2009, and most recently received an ATO on February 5, 2016.